jamiefromtheworld/jamiefromtheworld/README.md

-- I’m interested in film, mathematics, and code
+- I’m interested in mathematics, code, and electrical engineering
 - Junior in HS

 <!---